Jane Withers: Marriages and children

-In October 1955, Withers remarried, to singer Kenneth Errair of The Four Freshmen, with whom she had two more children.
+In October 1955, Withers married singer Kenneth Errair of The Four Freshmen, with whom she had two more children: Kenneth E. Errair, Jr. and Kendall Jane Errair.
 In June 1968, Errair died in a plane crash near Bass Lake, California.
-One of Withers's sons later died of cancer.
+Withers' son, Randall Craig Moss, later died of cancer.

 Religion

 Withers was a devout Christian.
 Like her parents, she belonged to the Presbyterian Church.
 She taught Sunday school at the Beverly Hills Presbyterian Church together with the actresses Eleanor Powell and Gloria Stewart.
 She was a trustee of the Church of Religious Science in Los Angeles.

 Death

 Withers died in Burbank, California, on August 7, 2021, at the age of 95.